el9335/QUAILS_1.0/docs/custom.rst

 .. figure:: images/QuailsLiClasses.png
 	:align: center
-	:scale: 75
+	:scale: 50

 Quails Objects
 --------------

 Quails objects are special objects used primarily by the pipeline interface. ``run.py``.
+To view the definitions of the objects, please look in ``quails.py``.

 Question
 ^^^^^^^^